microsoftgraph/msgraph-bicep-types/generated/microsoftgraph/microsoft.graph/v1.0/0.1.10-preview/types.md

 * **mail**: string (ReadOnly): The SMTP address for the group, for example, 'serviceadmins@contoso.com'.
 Read-only
 * **mailEnabled**: bool (Required): Specifies whether the group is mail-enabled.
 Required
 * **mailNickname**: string (Required): The mail alias for the group, unique for Microsoft 365 groups in the organization.
 Maximum length is 64 characters.
 This property can contain only characters in the ASCII character set 0 - 127 except the following characters: @ () / [] ' ; : <> , SPACE.
 Required
-* **members**: [MsgraphRelationship](#msgraphrelationship): The members of this group, who can be users, devices, other groups, or service principals.
+* **members**: [MicrosoftGraphRelationship](#microsoftgraphrelationship): The members of this group, who can be users, devices, other groups, or service principals.
 Supports the List members, Add member, and Remove member operations.
 Nullable
 * **membershipRule**: string: The rule that determines members for this group if the group is a dynamic group (groupTypes contains DynamicMembership).
 For more information about the syntax of the membership rule, see Membership Rules syntax
 * **membershipRuleProcessingState**: string: Indicates whether the dynamic membership processing is on or paused.
 Possible values are On or Paused
 * **onPremisesDomainName**: string (ReadOnly): Contains the on-premises domain FQDN, also called dnsDomainName synchronized from the on-premises directory.
 Read-only.